-For more information visit our accessibility page.
+For more information visit our Accessibility page.

-Numerous tracks and schemes are offered to socio-cultural groups and associations
+Numerous tracks and schemes are offered to sociocultural groups and associations.

-In addition to special rates, numerous tracks and schemes are made available to socio-cultural groups and associations from Paris and its region.
-The Opéra Comique aims at facilitating the visits of school audiences as well as that of welfare beneﬁciaries.
+In addition to special rates, numerous tracks and schemes are made available to sociocultural groups and associations from Paris and its region.
+The Opéra Comique aims at facilitating the visits of school audiences as well as that of welfare beneficiaries.

-Discover our page dedicated to associations and school groups
+Discover our page dedicated to associations and school groups.

 The Opéra Comique is setting up off-site projects, which open up to their audiences and are developed with them: